cloudflare/cloudflare-docs/content/api/how-to/create-via-api.md

 {{<Aside type="note">}}

 Cloudflare highly recommends not granting other permissions to the token when using this template.
-This token should be safeguarded because it can create tokens with access to any resource the user has.
+This token should be safeguarded because it can create tokens with access to any of a user's resources.

 {{</Aside>}}

 Cloudflare also recommends limiting the use of the token via client IP address filtering or TTL to reduce the potential for abuse in the event that the token is compromised.
-Refer to [adding restrictions](/api/how-to/restrict-tokens/) for more information.
+Refer to [Restrict token use](/api/how-to/restrict-tokens/) for more information.

 ## Creating API tokens with the API